SwaeTech/solace-health/DISCUSSION.md

 Examples of where we could go from here

+- implement a better way to sort and filter for the years of experience (currently searching for a number has no difference for a phone number)
 - implement chips for selection and filter both at the top and on the cards themselves
 - implement a local small languae model to tokenize a user input and select relevant focusAreas to enable a better user workflow, potentially use the xenova transformer for a good local test with the pgvector extension